sfc-gh-wilin/arkema-pricing/20260918_GrantsNeeded.md

 - **No ability to grant permissions to anyone else.**
 - **No unrestricted internet access.** Only the eight specific addresses listed in Step 5.
 - **Nothing granted to all users.** No permissions are given to Snowflake's `PUBLIC` role.
+- **No customer data leaves Snowflake through the AI features.** Cortex Agents, Cortex Analyst and Cortex Search all run inside your Snowflake account.
+The AI assistant reads only the pricing data in `ARKEMA_PRICING_DB`.

-Everything above can be removed later by dropping the `ARC_APP_DEPLOYER` role and the objects created in Steps 4 and 5.
+Everything above can be removed later by dropping the `ARC_APP_DEPLOYER` role and the objects created in Steps 4, 5 and 7.

 ---